elopements/microweddings →

 Is the Museum at Eldridge Street Right for You?

 If you’re looking for a light-filled industrial loft or a white-on-white studio space, this might not be your venue.
 But if you care about architecture, history, mood, and meaning, this place offers all of that the moment you walk through the door.
-It doesn’t need to be dressed up.
-It doesn’t need a theme.
+No dressing up required, no theme needed .
 It already knows what it is.
 For couples planning a wedding that feels timeless, intentional, and rooted in a sense of place, the Museum at Eldridge Street is definitely worth considering.

 join now